 Where We Started

-Founded by Janette Sadik-Khan and operating under the guidance of Director Skye Duncan, the Global Designing Cities Initiative (GDCI) was established in 2014 with the mission to transform streets around the world, and to develop global best-practice street design principles for use in a wide variety of street typologies.
+Founded by Janette Sadik-Khan, and operating under the guidance of Director Skye Duncan, the GDCI was established in 2014 with the mission to transform streets around the world, and to develop global best-practice street design principles for use in a wide variety of street typologies.

 Growth and Milestones